Chief Meyers: Late career

 At the age of 35—Meyers claimed that he was younger than he actually was—his performance started to decline as he batted just .232, and Giants placed him on waivers.
 In 1916, he played 80 games for the Brooklyn Robins, batting .247 with 21 RBIs.
 In 1917, be played 47 games for the Robins, and 25 games for the Boston Braves.
 Overall for the 1917 season, he batted .225 with 7 RBIs.

 After getting cut in 1918, Meyers joined the Buffalo Bisons of the International League; he batted .328 in 65 games.
 In 1919, Meyers was hired as player-manager of the New Haven Weissmen in the Eastern League; he batted .301 in 84 games.
 After getting replaced by Danny Murphy, Meyers' last stop in baseball was catching for a semipro team in San Diego in 1920.
 After getting booed at a semipro game, Meyers decided to quit baseball and became a police chief for the Mission Indian Agency.

 Personal life

 The media displayed affection for the Native American ball player because he was interesting and original.
 On off-days or rain outs, Meyers would visit historical monuments, watch local college teams practice, and frequently visited museums and exhibits.

 Meyers was interviewed by Lawrence Ritter for The Glory of Their Times in March 1964.
 This brought him a great deal of fame, years after he had left baseball.
+Lawrence Ritter told a story that Chief Meyers would stay with the L.A.
+Dodgers when they stayed at the Biltmore Hotel (currently located at 22 Vanderbuilt Ave. near Grand Central Station) and they would ride the Dodger bus to go to the games at Shea Stadium.
+Meyers was not employed by the Dodgers but the owner, Walter O'Malley, let him travel with the team on the team's expense.
+Meyers loved it because he loved being around baseball.
+One time, he sat next to Maury Wills on the bus and they talked baseball.
+Walter O'Malley had a bad reputation by some because he was blamed for taking the Dodgers out of Brooklyn but he at least he was kind to Meyers.

-Meyers died in 1971 and was interred at Green Acres Memorial Park in Bloomington, California; his grave marker indicates he served as a private in the United States Marine Corps during World War I.
+Meyers died in 1971 and was interred at Green Acres Memorial Park in Bloomington, California.
+His grave marker indicates he served as a private in the United States Marine Corps during World War I.